-Annex 2 offers a comprehensive overview of the diverse modalities of TA and CB identified during the study.
+Annex 4 offers a comprehensive overview of the diverse modalities of TA and CB identified during the study.
 Each format includes indications of typical budget and duration, as well as the identification of advantages and disadvantages, with some examples.

-For the purpose of the study and the mapping of TA offer to PDBs, a typology based on the objective of the TA to PDBs is also proposed as summarised in the table below:
+For the purpose of the study and the mapping of TA offer to PDBs provided in Annex 3, a typology based on the objective of the TA to PDBs is also proposed as summarised in the table below: